Rei-SwitchBot/faq/en-us-second-reply/Bot.md

 When you open the Bot's cover, you will find the reset button.
 Pressing it once will restore the Bot to its factory settings and erase any configured passwords.

+---
+### Troubleshooting Cannot Connect SwitchBot Bot to Google Home

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- Bluetooth connection status by navigating in the SwitchBot app → Profile → Manage Hubs → the relevant hub.
+- A video showing the integration with the Google Home app

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### Why Am I Not Receiving Notifications Even Though SwitchBot Bot Can Open and Close the Switch According to the Schedule?

+There are no notifications sent to your smartphone after the Bot operates according to the schedule, as this is a design feature of the product.
+We apologize for any inconvenience this may cause and ask for your understanding.
+As a temporary solution, if you have the Hub product, we recommend setting up SwitchBot automation.
+When the automation is triggered, you will receive execution notifications.